 - Offer a used family car that you no longer need.

 - Draw on your professional connections to help him or her secure a higher-paying job.

 - Watch grandchildren or pets so that your child can actively apply or interview for a new job and/or work extra shifts.

 Lead by example.
-One of the best ways to help your adult child live a healthy financial lifestyle is by demonstrating the behavior you would like him or her to emulate.
+One of the best ways to help your adult child live a healthy financial lifestyle is by demonstrating the behavior you would like them to emulate.

 Turn the Situation into a Life Lesson

-Once your son or daughter has met his or her financial goal—whether it’s repaying his or her debt, finding a job or saving enough to be out on his or her own—celebrate this accomplishment.
+Once your son or daughter has met their financial goal — whether it’s repaying his or her debt, finding a job or saving enough to be out on his or her own — celebrate this accomplishment.
 Then, make sure everyone involved learned from the situation.

 - Engage in an open and honest discussion about the lessons you both have learned from the experience.

 - Take the LifeValues Quiz together to better understand what is behind your son or daughter’s financial decisions.